top of page

 Then I started allowing customers to test out flanges in person.

-I quickly realised that the majority prefer a size that was very close to the same size of their nipples.
+I quickly realised that the majority prefer a flange size that was very close to the same size of their nipples.
 Some seem to have a 'magic spot' - a place where more milk flows even if the flange seems a little uncomfortable.
 Sometimes people test out different sizes, buy one, realise that it is not quite right, and need to try others again - ie it may take some trial and error.

 Since August 2020 I have not seen anyone need bigger than a 21mm flange*.
 If you have been told that you need a flange of 20/21mm or larger I would strongly recommend you double (or triple or even quadruple if needed) check using this information.
 Note that this is only if you are having issues.
 If your output is great and you are comfortable, then you don't need to 'fix something that isn't broken'.